ThembisileNGQ/Akkatecture/README.md

 Akkatecture is a cqrs and event sourcing toolbox for akka.net.
 Fully optimised around using akka's tell() and event stream pub sub mechanism for event propegation.
 In .net core (targeting netstandard 2.0).

+Go ahead and take a look at [our documentation](http://localhost:8000/docs/getting-started), go over [some concepts](http://localhost:8000/docs/primitives), and read the [tips and tricks](http://localhost:8000/docs/tips-and-tricks).

 ### Features

 * **Distributed:** Backed by akka.net's persistent actors, cqrs and event sourcing is easy to build out with Akkatecture.